Small Title

 thania.galvan@uga.edu

 Dr. Galvan is the director of the FUERTE lab and an assistant professor in the clinical psychology program at the University of Georgia.
 She received her doctorate from the clinical child psychology PhD program at the University of Denver, did an APA-accredited internship in the child track at the University of Illinois at Chicago, and completed an NIMH-funded T32 postdoctoral fellowship in traumatic stress at the Medical University of South Carolina.
-She is also a scholar in the Latinx Immigrant Health Alliance (LIHA).
-Her research is centered on promoting the well-being and positive development of Latinx youth and their families via the elimination of health disparities.
-Specifically, Dr. Galvan uses community-driven, culturally and contextually responsive research methodologies to understand the factors that contribute to, maintain, or exacerbate health disparities for Latinx families.
-As a bilingual (Spanish/English) and bicultural psychologist, she is also a strong advocate for increasing diversity and representation in the mental health field.
+Her research is centered on promoting the well-being and positive development of Latino/a youth and their families via the elimination of health disparities.
+Specifically, Dr. Galvan uses community-driven, culturally and contextually responsive research methodologies to understand the factors that contribute to, maintain, or exacerbate health disparities for Latino/a families.
+As a bilingual (Spanish/English) and bicultural psychologist, she is also a strong advocate for increasing representation in the mental health field.

 Area of Interest: